USMLE for Indian

 To appear for the USMLE Step 3, you need to meet with ALL of the below-mentioned eligibility criteria:

-1. You should hold an MD (or an equivalent, MBBS, for instance) degree from an LCME accredited medical school in the US or Canada.
+1. Ensure you hold an MD (or equivalent, such as MBBS) degree from an LCME-accredited medical school in the US or Canada.

-2. You should hold a DO degree from AOA accredited medical school in the US OR an MD (or an equivalent, MBBS, for instance) degree from WDOMS listed medical schools located outside of the USA and Canada and possess the ECFMG Certification.
+2. Alternatively, secure a DO degree from an AOA-accredited medical school in the US, or an MD (or equivalent, such as MBBS) degree from a WDOMS-listed medical school outside the US and Canada, and possess ECFMG Certification.

-3. You should have successfully cleared USMLE Step 1 and Step 2 examinations.
+3. Successfully clear USMLE Step 1 and Step 2 CK examinations.

-Before you register for the USMLE exam, remember to verify that the institution from where you are pursuing your medical degree is listed in the WDOM.
-You can check the same by visiting the official WDOMS website.
-You will find the tab “Search the World Directory” on the Home Page, where you can enter the name of your medical school to check whether or not it is listed.
-Alternatively, you can use the drop-down menu, choose your country name, and enter details about your city and college to check if it is listed.
+Before registering for the USMLE exam, verify that your medical school is listed in the World Directory of Medical Schools (WDOMS).
+Visit the official WDOMS website., use the “Search the World Directory” tab on the Home Page, and enter your medical school’s name.
+Alternatively, use the drop-down menu to select your country, then enter details about your city and college to check if it is listed.

 USMLE Exam Fees